Article Tag - "Physical Therapy"

 This week we’ll be introducing you to our resident Rolfer Caitriona Foley.
 We will give you an insight into how Caitriona works and how she may be able to help you.
 Caitriona Foley (B.A.),(DB.A),(JEB) and Certified Rolfer from the European Rolfing Association has over 6 years Rolfing experience in a clinical practice.
 She has extensive technical expertise in anatomy, physiology, psychology, movement practice and postural realignment.

-Caitriona treats a wide variety of musculoskeletal complaints including backache, neck pain, pregnancy related pains, all types of joint or muscle injuries alongside sporting injures. … Read more
+Caitriona treats a wide variety of musculoskeletal complaints including backache, neck pain, pregnancy related pains, all types of joint or muscle injuries alongside sporting injuries. … Read more

 When looking deeply into scientific studies, it is clear that there is no consensus definition of posture or ‘good’ posture for that matter.